danhoran/personal/src/content/blog/the-accidental-start-that-changed-my-career.md

 I developed a strong sense of self-belief that wasn't there before.
 As long as I loved whatever I was doing, I could learn anything.
 I could write code, I could be a software engineer, I could even lead teams of people.

-There was a lesson in hiring here for me too, although I wouldn't put it to use until later in my career.
+There was a lesson in hiring here too, although I wouldn't put it to use until later in my career.
 If you can detect passion and love for a job, previous experience, education, or hours spent in a programming language doesn't matter.
 If the motivation is there, they can be unstoppable too.

 ## Thank you, Mark